EU Green Claims Directive: Latest Guide

 In Detail: Explicit Environmental Claim

 A message or representation about the environmental benefits of a product or trader, in textual form or contained in a label.
-Covered are environmental claims that are not required by EU or National law, being voluntary, which state or imply one of the following:
+Covered are voluntary claims (meaning that they are not required by EU or National law) that state or imply any of the following:

 • A product or trader positively impacts the environment